AR2202/2-photon/Documentation.md

 'multiroi': multiple ROIs per file, default false

 The script will output an .xlsx files containing the data per experiment type as well as .eps files.

+2. b.
+Instead of running the script for each folder individually as outlined in 2. a.), a script can be run from the top directory to analyse all experiments at once with the run_genitalia_touch() function.
+If no arguments are given, a subfolder  named 'imaging_preprocessed' is expected to exist in the current diretory, which contains the imaging experiment folders.
+A different name for this folder can be provided by the optional argument 'foldername'.

+Run the following command from the MATLAB command window (or from a script):

+`run_genitalia_touch(varargin)`

+Required argument: None

+Optional key-value-pair arguments:

+'foldername': the name of the folder containing the imaging folders

+'framerate': numeric (in Hz), default: 5.92

+'baseline_start': numeric (in frames), default: 2

+'baseline_end': numeric (in frames), default: 11

+'outputdir': directory where the .xlsx table and plot of results should be saved

+'multiroi': multiple ROIs per file, default false

+The script will output an .xlsx files containing the data per experiment type as well as .eps files.

 3. Make an .xlsx table containing times of the touches, either by watching the behavioural video and manually marking frames or by automated video analysis.
 Save a separate .xlsx table for each imaging experiment.
 The name of the .xlsx file should be 'touchtimes_[imaging_foldername]_[experiment_number]' where imaging_foldername == the name of the folder the respective experiment can be found in and experiment_number is the 3-digit number of the imaging experiment.